-The Chief Executive Officer, or delegate, will be the primary spokesperson for Council communications during an election period.
+The Chief Executive Officer, or their delegate, will be the primary spokesperson for Council during the election period for a general election.

-Media and social media responses and statements will only be issued during an election period in the name of the Chief Executive Officer and will be subject to certification by the Chief Executive Officer.
+Media and social media responses and statements will only be issued during an election period for a general election in the name of the Chief Executive Officer.

-Council officers must not make any public statement that could be construed as influencing the election.
-This will be considered as an offence under the Employee Code of Conduct CEO Directive.
+Council staff must not make any public statement that could be construed as influencing the election.

-Councillors must not use their position as an elected representative, nor their access to Council officers and other Council resources, to gain media attention in support of an election campaign.
+Councillors must not use their position as an elected representative, nor their access to Council staff and other Council resources, to gain media attention in support of their election campaign.